brightsign/dev-cookbook/examples/README.md

 ### 3. Templates

-After mastering the basics of HTML and Node.js, you can explore the templates in the `templates` directory.
+After getting familiar the basics of HTML and Node.js, you can explore the templates in the `templates` directory.
 These templates provide more advanced setups depending on the type of application you plan to create.

 - **Location**: `templates`
 - **Instructions**: Choose a template that fits your application needs and follow the specific instructions provided in the template's README file.

+### 4. Other Examples

+Other examples in this directory intend to offer more specific references for applications.
+Once you get your bearing with starter examples, more tools and specific use cases will be offered.
+For example, applications will include tests, mocks, webpack configurations, scripts to push code to your player seamlessly, and more.

 ## Conclusion